There's never been a better time to visit Japan. Plan your trip today!

 Nagasaki Starts Here

 When the topic of Nagasaki comes up, “crying” is always at the top of the list, even if it isn’t explicitly on my Nagasaki travel guide.
-As you’ll have learned if you read the blog post from my latest trip to the city, it was the confluence of Nagasaki’s great tragedy with a not-so-great one of my own that caused the waterworks to turn on the last time I was there.
+As you’ll have learned if you read the blog post from my 2019 trip to the city, it was the confluence of Nagasaki’s great tragedy with a not-so-great one of my own that caused the waterworks to turn on the last time I was there.

 This is not to say, of course, that Nagasaki attractions are limited to or even center around the spot where the A-bomb detonated.
 In fact, a trip to Nagasaki is a largely triumphant affair, whether you traipse amid historical architecture in Dejima or around Oura Cathedral, or watch the city’s millions of lights sparkle while taking in the award-winning night view from Mt.
 Inasa.